Russo-Japanese War: Historical significance

-The effects and impact of the Russo-Japanese War introduced a number of characteristics that came to define 20th-century politics and warfare.
-Many of the innovations brought by the Industrial Revolution, such as rapid-firing artillery and machine guns, as well as more accurate rifles, were first tested on a mass scale then.
+The Russo–Japanese War introduced a number of characteristics that came to define 20th-century politics and warfare.
+Many of the innovations brought by the Industrial Revolution, such as rapid-firing artillery and machine guns, as well as more accurate rifles, were first tested on a mass scale.
 Military operations on both sea and land showed that modern warfare had undergone a considerable change since the Franco-Prussian War of 1870–71.
-Most army commanders had previously envisioned using these weapon systems to dominate the battlefield on an operational and tactical level but, as events played out, the technological advances forever altered the conditions of war too.
+Most army commanders had previously envisioned using these weapon systems to dominate the battlefield on an operational and tactical level but as events played out, the technological advances would forever alter the conditions of war as well.

-For East Asia this was the first confrontation after thirty years involving two modern armed forces.

-The advanced weaponry led to massive casualty counts.
-Neither Japan nor Russia had prepared for the number of deaths that would occur in this new kind of warfare, or had the resources to compensate for such losses.
+For East Asia this was the first confrontation in thirty years involving two modern armed forces.
+The advanced weaponry led to massive casualties.
+Neither Japan nor Russia had prepared for the number of deaths that would occur in this new kind of warfare, and neither had the resources to compensate for such losses.
 This also left its impression on society at large, with the emergence of transnational and nongovernmental organizations, like the Red Cross, becoming prominent after the war.
 The consequent identification of common problems and challenges began the slow process that came to dominate much of the 20th century.

 It has also been argued that the conflict had characteristics of what was later to be described as "total war".
 These included the mass mobilization of troops into battle and the need for so extensive a supply of equipment, armaments, and supplies that both domestic support and foreign aid were required.
 It is also argued that domestic response in Russia to the inefficiencies of the tsarist government set in motion the eventual dissolution of the Romanov dynasty.